-PA6 (Polyamide 6) and PA66 (Polyamide 66) are both types of nylon, known for their excellent mechanical properties, thermal resistance, and versatility.
-However, there are distinct differences in their molecular structure and properties that make each suitable for specific applications.
+PA6 (Nylon 6) and PA66 (Nylon 66) are both high-performance nylons known for their mechanical strength, thermal resistance, and versatility.
+However, their structural and material differences make each suitable for specific applications:

 Key Differences Between PA6 and PA66